kabanero-io/kabanero-foundation/design/digest.md

 ## Kabanero Eventing Prototype

-Kabanero eventing implements a digest validation detection point, and as such needs to follow the defined governance-policy.
+Kabanero eventing implements a digest validation detection point, and as such needs to follow the defined governancePolicy.

 #  - Other Considerations: